 Also, check out our Confidence Tip of the Day YouTube channel for hundreds of videos on creating the confidence you need to succeed.

-For those of you who are not familiar with the story, a little nutbrown hare is telling his dad how much he loves him and the dad, the big nutbrown hare always says he loves his son more.
+For those of you who are not familiar with the story, a little nutbrown hare is telling his dad how much he loves him.
+In return, the dad, the big nutbrown hare always says he loves his son more.
 The story ends with a big show of love and a good night kiss.
 It is a sweet story.
 If you have not read it, I highly recommend you read it soon.
-I recently had the privilege of sharing the story with one of the twin’s kindergarten class.
-The children who had not heard the story before, enjoyed it and wanted to hear it again.
+I recently had the privilege of sharing the story with one of the twin’s kindergarten classes.
+The children who had not heard the story before enjoyed it and wanted to hear it again.